-In the case of acute decompensation, initial imaging is performed by computer tomography (CT) of the skull.
+In the case of acute decompensation, initial imaging is performed by computed tomography (CT) of the skull.
 Typically, a triventricular occlusive hydrocephalus with dilatation of the lateral ventricles and the 3rd ventricle but normal size of the 4th ventricle is seen.

 Magnetic resonance imaging (MRI) is considered the gold standard.
 It typically shows triventricular occlusion hydrocephalus with dilatation of the lateral ventricles and the 3rd ventricle and normal size of the 4th ventricle.
 In addition, the MRI can show membranes closing the aqueduct as well as compressing cysts or tumors.
 In the so-called CISS-T2 sequence (3D constructive interference in steady state), the missing flow signal in the area of the aqueduct is also visible.

 In rare cases, aqueductal stenosis may lead to acute decompensation with the aforementioned severe signs of intracranial pressure.
 In this case, the intracranial overpressure must be relieved via an external CSF drainage (ventricular drainage) until the final surgical therapy.